nextflow-io/nf-hack17-tutorial/README.md

    `curl -L https://goo.gl/1C3abb | bash`

-   (if you need more storage or to use a different instance type specify in on the command like eg. `curl .. | bash -a t2.large 200`)
+   (if you need more storage or to use a different instance type specify in on the command like eg. `curl .. | bash -s t2.large 200`)

 3. Open a new shell terminal and SSH to the new instance